Dikmans on Historical Performance

 ## Guiding Philosophy

-👉 [[Guiding Philosophy for HEP|Guiding Philosophy]] – Read this first
+👉 [[Guiding Philosophy for HEP|Guiding Philosophy for Historically Enlightened Performance]] – Read this first

 **Music is a living art**: it’s dynamic, evolving and continuously influenced by the culture, society, and individual experiences of those who create and listen to it.